- 18 years of age or above

 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

-Students will stay in university housing, conveniently located in the heart of downtown Toronto, near Dundas Square.
+Students will stay in Toronto Metropolitan University Summer Housing, conveniently located in the heart of downtown Toronto, near Dundas Square.
 Housing will be in private rooms with private bathrooms, television, telephone, internet access and air conditioning; kitchen, laundry and lounge facilities are shared among students on the same floor.
 Parking will be available for an additional fee.

 Students will be responsible for providing their own meals.